 Skip to content

 Agents don't choose between "using tools" and "writing code."
-In agex, everything is code:
+In agex, code is always central:

 • Calling a function: just call it